Tw1ddle/samcodes-admob/README.md

 AdMob.init(); // Must be called first.
 You may specify a test device id for iOS here.

-// Optionally subclass AdMobListener and set it here to handle SDK events .
+// Optionally subclass AdMobListener and set it here to handle SDK events.
-// Extending and customizing this can be used to perform actions like pausing the game/showing banners as soon as they load etc.
+// Extending and customizing this is useful for actions like pausing the game when showing interstitials, showing banners as soon as they cache etc.
 AdMob.setListener(new AdMobListener());

 var interstitialId:String = "my_interstitial_id";

-AdMob.cacheInterstitial(interstitialId); // Cache interstitial with the given id from your AdMob dashboard.
+AdMob.cacheInterstitial(interstitialId); // Cache interstitial with the id from your AdMob dashboard.

-// A bit later...
+// Later...
 if(AdMob.hasCachedInterstitial(interstitialId) {
 	// Shows an interstitial with the given id.
-	// If this is called and the ad isn't cached, then it won't display at all (that's just how the AdMob SDK works).
+	// If this is called and the interstitial isn't cached, then it won't display at all - that's just how the AdMob SDK works.
-	// Generally you should cache interstitial ads well in advance of showing them.
+	// You should cache interstitial ads well in advance of showing them.
 	AdMob.showInterstitial(interstitialId);
 }